visual-framework/vf-core/components/vf-u-fullbleed/README.md

   $vf-u-fullbleed-parent: body !defualt;

   ...

   @at-root #{$vf-u-fullbleed-parent} {
     position: relative;
   }
 }
 ```

-This has been test with sites using VF1.x and no problems have been found.
+This has been test with sites using VF 1.x and no problems have been found.
 If you find an issue with this component being used alongside pages built with VF1.x please [raise an issue](https://github.com/visual-framework/vf-core/issues/new?title=BUG%3A+vf-u-bleed&assignees=sturobson).

 ## Install